 In tomato sauce.
 Tomato gives the fish sweetness and depth and makes it forgiving.
 Most often sardines and mackerel, sometimes tuna.
 The sauce is thick enough to coat whatever you put it on.
 Spoon the whole tin over rice, over pasta, over a cooked potato, into a bowl of instant ramen with the seasoning packet halved.
 On crusty bread, or toasted bread with butter underneath.
 Or mashed with lime and chili and scooped into a sandwich.
 This is the preparation that made Portuguese sardines famous and is still standard afternoon snack food in Portugal.

 Smoked.
 The fish is cold-smoked or hot-smoked before being packed, usually in olive oil.
-Smoke changes the flavor more than any other preparation and is the most likely preparation to win over someone who thinks they do not like fish.
+Smoke changes the flavor more than any other preparation and is one of the easiest preparations for someone who thinks they do not like fish.
 Taste tests of canned smoked trout describe it as firm, not very fishy, and a genuine beginner-friendly entry point.
 Smoked mackerel, smoked trout, smoked salmon, smoked mussels, smoked oysters.
 Flake into scrambled eggs.
 Stir into instant ramen.
 Toss with warm pasta and a spoon of cream cheese.
 On crackers, on toast with butter, on rice with a splash of soy sauce.

 Piri-piri and other spiced oils.
 A Portuguese preparation, especially common in sardines and mackerel.
 The fish is packed in olive oil with piri-piri chili, sometimes bay leaf, garlic, or pickled vegetables.
 Heat builds slowly.
 Dump the whole tin, oil and all, over white rice and it becomes a spiced rice bowl.
 Over instant noodles, the spiced oil replaces the seasoning packet.
 On plain bread so the spice comes through.
 Cold beer nearby.